mescribano23/GreenCodeAnalyzer/index.md

 1. Open a **Python file** in VS Code.
 2. Run the command **GreenCodeAnalyzer: Run Analyzer** from the Command Palette (`Ctrl+Shift+P`).
-3. The tool will analyze your code and display results with:
+3. The tool will analyze your code and display the [results](###result-visualization-in-vscode).
-   - **Colored gutter icons** indicating energy inefficiencies based on severity.
-   - **Hover tooltips** with rule descriptions and optimization suggestions.

 To **clear annotations**, run the command **GreenCodeAnalyzer: Clear Gutters** from the Command Palette.

+### Result Visualization in VS Code

+The **GreenCodeAnalyzer** provides visual feedback in the VS Code editor using:

+- **Colored gutter icons** next to affected lines to indicate inefficiencies.
+- **Hover tooltips** displaying rule descriptions and optimization suggestions.

+By integrating seamlessly with the VS Code interface, this extension ensures that developers can quickly identify and fix inefficient code without leaving their workflow.

 ## Supported Rules